 If you’d rather plough through icy waters rather than a tin of Quality Street this Christmas Day, you’re in luck.

-The Serpentine Swimming Club will run their famous 100 yard handicapped Peter Pan Cup in the Serpentine at Hyde Park (strictly for members only so you may have to watch from the sidelines).
+The Serpentine Swimming Club will run their famous 100-yard handicapped Peter Pan Cup in the Serpentine at Hyde Park (strictly for members only so you may have to watch from the sidelines).

 Be sure to check their specific guidance on how to swim outdoors safely in winter.
 It could be very chilly indeed!

-Chocolate can always come afterwards, of course.
+Hot chocolate (or a swig of whisky) can always come afterwards, of course.

 Volunteer with a Charity

-You might consider volunteering on Christmas Day (and beyond).
-There are a few charities worth looking at.
+London has plenty of options for both.
 Crisis is one of the biggest which operates a number of volunteering opportunities over the Christmas period.

 Go to Evensong at St. Paul’s

 The programme for December 25th is Holy Communion 8-8.30am, Morning Prayer 8.45-9am, Sung Eucharist (carols for choir and congregation) 11-12.30pm and the famous choral service of Festal Evensong, sung by the St Paul’s Cathedral Choir 3-4pm.

 Virtually all Advent and Christmas services are free and unticketed with seating allocated on a first come, first served basis.

 Not everyone wants a traditional Christmas lunch on the 25th.
 How about Chinese for a change?
 If you haven’t booked a restaurant, check out some of the eateries and cafes open in Chinatown.

 Eat, Drink and Be Merry at a Restaurant or Pub

 Not all pubs are open on the 25th but some will be open for Christmas lunch and/or a festive beverage.
 Hotel bars may also be open for drinks on a walk-in basis but do your research to find out what the options are for each venue.

 Like the sound of eating out?
 There are many fabulous restaurants open on Christmas Day in London serving up some of the finest festive lunches.
 More on that next…